wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/ledger-graph.md

 ## Configure LedgerGraph parameters

 To use LedgerGraph's configuration parameters, create a configuration file named after the **LedgerGraph** `.jar` file.
-For example, if the JAR file is called `ledger-graph-1.1.jar`, the configuration file would be `<corda_node_dir>/cordapps/config/ledger-graph-1.1.conf`.
+For example, if the `.jar` file is called `ledger-graph-1.1.jar`, the configuration file would be `<corda_node_dir>/cordapps/config/ledger-graph-1.1.conf`.

 If the configuration parameter is not specified, or the configuration file is not present, the default value(s) will be used.